sitemill/craftcms-atomic-deploy-action/README.md

 It will:

-1. RSYNC you artifacts to a temporary `deploy-cache` directory
+1. RSYNC your workspace artifacts to a temporary `deploy-cache` directory
 2. Create a unique release folder in a `releases` directory
 3. Symlink persistent files like .env and certain `storage` folders
 4. Check the `craft` script can be executed